qBioTurin/epimod/_pages/Lotka.md

 The Lotka-Volterra model is defined by a pair of s, which describes the dynamics of biological systems characterized by two species that may interact, one as a predator and the other as prey.
-From the literature it is possible to find several definitions of this model , and in a first classification of these models is reported depending on the *functional response*, i.e., the change in the rate of prey consumption by a predator when the prey density varied.
+From the literature it is possible to find several definitions of this model, and in a first classification of these models is reported depending on the *functional response*, i.e., the change in the rate of prey consumption by a predator when the prey density varied.
 In details, the functional